merenlab/merenlab.org/data/micr-obs-future/index.md

 ```bash
 chmod +x check_fastq_files.sh
 ```
-run script
+run
 ```bash
 ./check_fastq_files.sh
 ```
-Everything is well.
+Everything was well.

 ### QC

-We used part of the anvi'o [`metagenomics` workflow](https://anvio.org/help/main/workflows/metagenomics/) to remove noise from raw reads prior to mapping.
+For QC, we used part of the anvi'o [`metagenomics` workflow](https://anvio.org/help/main/workflows/metagenomics/) to remove noise from raw reads prior to mapping.
 Namely, the `illumina-utils` program ([Eren et al., 2013](https://doi.org/10.1371/journal.pone.0066643)).

-For that, we need a [`samples-txt`](https://anvio.org/help/main/artifacts/samples-txt/) file following this structure (The group column is added as a bonus if one needs it, but not necessary):
+For that, we needed a [`samples-txt`](https://anvio.org/help/main/artifacts/samples-txt/) file following this structure (the group column is added as a bonus if one needs it, but not necessary):
 ```bash
 column -t samples.txt
 sample     group  r1                                           r2